 Using wildcard characters with the SUMIF function allows you to sum values based on partial text matches.
 Wildcards are useful for matching patterns rather than exact text.

-Let's say we need to calculate all the Apple items we sold in August.
+Let's calculate the total number of Apple items we sold in August.

 Let's apply the following formula for it: